 Tailor Your Approach

-The benefits of making the move to G Suite will be different to each department within an organisation so when engaging, tailor the approach and training.
-Each tool within G Suite will have a greater impact on some departments than others.
+The benefits of moving to Workspace will differ for each department within an organisation, so when engaging, tailor the approach and training.
+Each tool within Workspace will have a greater impact on some departments than others.

 For example, the Finance department, typically the most resistant to moving from Excel to Sheets due to the complex nature of formulas, will need to buy into the migration of their work.